DLR-Institute-of-Future-Fuels/gaspype/examples/sofc_methane.md

 This example shows a 1D isothermal SOFC (Solid oxide fuel cell) model.

-The operating parameters chosen here are not necessary realistic.
+The operating parameters chosen here are not necessarily realistic due to constraints not included in this model.
+Under the example condition the formation of solid carbon is for example very likely.
+A pre-reforming step is typically applied when operating on methane.

 ```python
 import gaspype as gp